rahul051296/small-talk-rasa-stack/data/data.md

 ## intent:smalltalk.user.looks_like
 - what do I look like
+- how do I look?
 - how do I look
-- do I look good
+- do I look good ?
-- do you know what I look like
+- do you know what I look like ?
-- can you see what I look like
+- can you see what I look like ?
+- what do you think I look like?
 - what do you think I look like

 ## intent:smalltalk.user.loves_agent